jeremiedecock/fits-viewer/README.rst

 Note:

-    This project is still in beta stage.
+    This project is in beta stage.

 Dependencies